jnosornov/frontend-bootcamp/bootcamp-notes/week1.md

 *Version control is* a system that records changes to a file or set of files over time so that you can recall specific versions later.
 Want to know more checkout the [git book](https://git-scm.com/book/en/v2).

-*node is* a javascript runtime built on Chrome's V8 JavaScript engine.
+*Node is* a javascript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

 **2. Webtask.io**